-This package contains a combination of 3 different medicines.
-The individual medicines contained in this package should not be used alone or for other purposes than to treat duodenal ulcers caused by H. pylori.
+This package contains a combination of 3 different antibiotic medicines.
+The individual medicines contained in this package should not be used alone or for other purposes than to treat a stomach infection caused by H. pylori and duodenal ulcer.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: